 The specific rules relating to neonatal care and pay are due to be clarified in future statutory instruments, with the new neonatal leave and pay entitlements expected to be delivered in April 2025.

-- Introduce a proactive duty on employers to take reasonable steps to prevent sexual harassment of their employees.
+From 26 October, employers came under a new duty to take proactive reasonable steps to prevent sexual harassment against their employees.

 The Neonatal Care (Leave and Pay) Act 2023 is expected to come into force in April 2025 and means that parents who have babies in neo-natal care within their first 28 days of their life (for seven continuous days or more) are allowed to take neonatal leave and pay for up to 12 weeks.
 This will be a day one right.